stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 and unholy, and he tried his best to hide it.
 When Willett would mention some favourite object of his boyhood archaistic studies he often shed by pure accident such a light as no normal mortal could conceivably be expected to possess, and the doctor shuddered as the glib allusion glided by.

 It was not wholesome to know so much about the way the fat sheriff's wig fell off as he leaned over at the play in Mr. Douglass' Histrionick Academy in King Street on the eleventh of February, 1762, which fell on a Thursday; or about how the actors cut the text of Steele's Conscious Lovers so badly that one was almost glad the Baptist-ridden legislature closed the theatre a fortnight later.
-That Thomas Sabin's Boston coach was "damn'd uncomfortable " old letters may well have told; but what healthy antiquarian could recall how the creaking of Epenetus Olney's new signboard (the gaudy crown he set up after he took to calling his tavern the Crown Coffee House) was exactly like the first few notes of the new jazz piece all the radios in Pawtuxet were playing?
+That Thomas Sabin's Boston coach was _"damn'd uncomfortable"_ old letters may well have told; but what healthy antiquarian could recall how the creaking of Epenetus Olney's new signboard (the gaudy crown he set up after he took to calling his tavern the Crown Coffee House) was exactly like the first few notes of the new jazz piece all the radios in Pawtuxet were playing?

 Ward, however, would not be quizzed long in this vein.
 Modern and personal topics he waved aside quite summarily, whilst regarding antique affairs he soon shewed the plainest boredom.
 What he wished clearly enough was only to satisfy his visitor enough to make him depart without the intention of returning.
 To this end he offered to shew Willett the entire house, and at once proceeded to lead the doctor through every room from cellar to attic.
-Willett looked sharply, but noted that the visible books were far too few and trivial ever to have filled the wide gaps on Ward's shelves at home, and that the meagre so-called "laboratory " was the flimsiest sort of a blind.
+Willett looked sharply, but noted that the visible books were far too few and trivial ever to have filled the wide gaps on Ward's shelves at home, and that the meagre so-called _"laboratory"_ was the flimsiest sort of a blind.
 Clearly there were a library and a laboratory elsewhere; but just where, it was impossible to say.
 Essentially defeated in his quest for something he could not name, Willett returned to town before evening and told the senior Ward everything which had occurred.
 They agreed that the youth must be definitely out of his mind, but decided that nothing drastic need be done just then.
 Above all, Mrs. Ward must be kept in as complete an ignorance as her son's own strange typed notes would permit.

 Mr. Ward now determined to call in person upon his son, making it wholly a surprise visit.
 Dr. Willett took him in his car one evening, guiding him to within sight of the bungalow and waiting patiently for his return.
 The session was a long one, and the father emerged in a very saddened and perplexed state.
 His reception had developed much like Willett's, save